ahmedzaher/landing_page/README.md

 # Landing Page Project

-A Landing page with dynamic navigation bar built based on main sections in the section.
+A Landing page with dynamic navigation bar built based on main sections in the web site.

-The project developed using pure Javascript, css & HTML
+## Technologies used
+* Javascript
+* CSS
+* HTML

+## Installation
+Just navigate to **index.html** using any browser

+## Need help
+You can contact me directly on _ahmedzaher54@gmail.com_

+## License
+    No copyrights for this project, it's free to use and contribute